britram/rains-prototype/draft-trammell-rains-protocol.md

 |--------------------|-------------------------------------------------------------------|
 | urn:x-rains:tlssrv | Listens for connections on TLS over TCP from other RAINS servers. |

 Since there are only two defined capabilities at this time, RAINS servers can be implemented with two hard-coded hashes to determine whether a peer is listening or not.
-The hash presented by a server supporting urn:x-rains:tlssrv is e5365a09be554ae55b855f15264dbc837b04f5831daeb321359e18cdabab5745; the hash presented by a server supporting no capabilities is 76be8b528d0075f7aae98d6fa57a6d3c83ae480a8469e668d7b0af968995ac71.
+The hash presented by a server supporting urn:x-rains:tlssrv is e5365a09be554ae55b855f15264dbc837b04f5831daeb321359e18cdabab5745; the hash presented by a client or a server supporting no capabilities (not listening) is 76be8b528d0075f7aae98d6fa57a6d3c83ae480a8469e668d7b0af968995ac71.

 Servers MAY piggyback capability negotiation on other messages, or use dedicated messages for capability negotiation.

 A RAINS server MUST NOT assume that a peer server supports a given capability unless it has received a message containing that capability from that server.